ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </script>
 ```

-Lastly, add a tag for the editor to attach to.
+Finally, add a tag for the editor to attach to.

 ```html
 <div id="editor">